Montana’s Credit Unions are helping Montana students get one step closer to achieving their dreams of higher education and financial stability.

 Step 3: Complete the MESA Application

-After completing step 2, the MESA Pre-Application, you may start the MESA Application.
+After completing step 2, the MESA Pre-Application, you will receive an email with a link to the MESA Application.

-To participate, students must establish that they meet income and asset guidelines.
+To participate, students must establish that they meet income and asset guidelines AND upload certain documents to verify eligibility.
 So in addition to basic information about you and your educational goals, the application will ask questions about your household, income, employment, and assets.
 The sections you will complete are:

 - Personal information

 - Credit union selection

 - Documents on alimony, child support, SSI, SSDI, SNAP, Food Stamps, TANF and/or EITC

 - Checking, savings, business, investments, and other assets (excluding your primary home and vehicle)

 - Balances on student loans, medical, personal loans, credit cards, payday loans and/or outstanding bills